jessi-bit/Ombra/interpreter/operational-semantics.md

 #### Closures

-The judgement  env |- id >> e means that the identifier id corresponds to the expression e within the environment env.
+The judgement  env |- e >> v means that the expression e evaluates to the value v within the environment env.

 e0: a boolean `b` evaluates to the boolean value `b`
 e1: an identifier `x` evaluates to the value v if `env(x)` evaluates to v in the current environment `env`